Khang10072302/Flashcard/README.md

-This whole is made by Claude AI
+This whole thing is made by Claude AI